 Taste receptors are expressed on chemoreceptive epithelial cells throughout the respiratory and intestinal tract.
 These receptors don’t trigger a ‘taste’ sensation to be sent to the brain.
 Instead, they trigger a variety of other reactions to happen.

-Taste receptors are also found in cells throughout the body including pancreas, bladder, thyroid, liver, brain, and testes.
-Yep, taste receptors in sperm… [ref]
+Taste receptors are also found in cells throughout the body, including the pancreas, bladder, thyroid, liver, brain, and testes.
+Yep, taste receptors in sperm…I’ll come back to this.[ref]

 What are all of the receptors doing?
 Well, let’s take the sweet taste receptors in the bladder as an example.
-It turns out that the reason that artificial sweeteners, such as saccharine, make some people feel like peeing more is due to sweet taste receptors in the bladder causing it to contract.[ref]
+It turns out that artificial sweeteners, such as saccharine, make some people feel like peeing more is due to sweet taste receptors in the bladder causing it to contract.[ref]

 Similarly, researchers have found that certain bitter taste receptors are downregulated in breast cancer tissue.
-These are the same receptors that are associated with bitter compounds, such as bitter melon extract and chloroquinine, which inhibit tumor growth in breast cancer cells.[ref]
+These are the same receptors associated with bitter compounds, such as bitter melon extract and chloroquine, which inhibit tumor growth in breast cancer cells.[ref]

 We all know that we taste food in our mouth, but it turns out that these same receptors are also found in the gastrointestinal tract, in the airways, and in the urinary tract.
-New studies are coming out all the time on the various functions that these ‘taste’ receptors perform in the body.[ref][ref]
+New studies are coming out on the various functions that these ‘taste’ receptors perform in the body.[ref][ref]

-TheTAS2R gene family, containing 43 different genes, is responsible for various bitter taste receptors, while the TAS1R family (just two genes) is responsible for sweet and umami tastes.
+The TAS2R gene family, containing 43 different genes, is responsible for various bitter taste receptors, while the TAS1R family (just two genes) is responsible for sweet and umami tastes.

 Salty and sour taste receptors are still being sorted out, and it turns out we also have taste receptors for fat.

-TAS2R38 gene: codes for the receptor that is linked to the taste of bitter in broccoli, Brussels sprouts, cabbage, watercress, chard, ethanol, and PROP.[ref][ref]
+TAS2R38 gene: codes for the receptor linked to the taste of bitterness in broccoli, Brussels sprouts, cabbage, watercress, chard, ethanol, and PROP.[ref][ref]
 Interestingly, this taste receptor is also being studied as a target for type 2 diabetes medicines and is involved in triggering the production of bile acids.

 Members: Your genotype for rs713598 is —.